Brief NoteWeaver Features

 This also helps you vertically line up digits during editing.
 For example, a note of 46 will be 2

 octaves below a note of 66.
-An offset of -30 will produce a -3 octave offset as an interval offset choice.
+An offset of -30 will produce a -3 octave jump as an interval offset choice.

 o 256 programmable chords: